Senior center information

-Forest County residents: Call the number above to schedule appointments in Marienville and Tionesta.
-Continue to watch the Forest Press for dates and places, or call the toll free number, 1-800-281-6545, for more information and to schedule an appointment.
+Forest County residents: Please call the number above to schedule appointments in Marienville and Tionesta.
+Please continue to watch the Forest Press for dates and places, or call our toll free number, 1-800-281-6545 for more information and to schedule an appointment.

 IN-HOME CARE SERVICES – A professional Care Management staff provides service coordination care through an assessment plan of your needs.

-HOME DELIVERED MEALS –As mentioned above, meals are delivered to older adults, those with disabilities, or anyone who qualifies by the inability to prepare a nutritious meal for themselves.
+HOME DELIVERED MEALS–Meals are delivered to older adults, those with disabilities, or anyone who qualifies by the inability to prepare a nutritious meal for themselves.

-PERSONAL CARE AND HOME SUPPORT — Personal Care Services provides “hands-on” care in the home to individuals 60+ who are unable to independently meet their personal hygiene needs or perform activities of daily living.
+Personal Care and Home Support–Personal Care Services provides “hands-on” care in the home to individuals 60+ who are unable to independently meet their personal hygiene needs or perform activities of daily living.

-PERSONAL EMERGENCY RESPONSE SYSTEM– The Personal Emergency Response System or PERS is a home device that connects older adults to a 24-hour call center with the push of a button.
+PERSONAL EMERGENCY RESPONSE SYSTEM–The Personal Emergency Response System or PERS, are home devices that connect older adults to a 24-hour call center with the push of a button.

 SENIOR COMMUNITY CENTERS–Experience provides community supports in centers throughout Warren & Forest Counties – Nutrition and Health Programs, Socialization, Education & Personal Growth, Care Management for Aging Services, & Volunteer Opportunities.

 FOR MORE INFO ABOUT THESE SERVICES CALL EXPERIENCE, INC., AT 814-723-3763, EXT.
 139, OR VISIT THEM AT 905 FOURTH AVENUE IN WARREN MONDAY THROUGH FRIDAY.